This is a detailed guide to getting free media coverage for your blog or business.

 - Andrew Warner used controversy to build up the viewer base at Mixergy.
-When a Techcrunch intern was accused of taking bribes, Andrew reached out to get his story.
-Remember Derek’s rule — this is not just about being controversial — “he did an interview with me because he knew that I would listen, instead of sandbagging him.”
+When a TechCrunch intern was accused of taking bribes to write articles, Andrew reached out to get the interns story.
+For Andrew, it wasn’t about creating controversy, it was about sharing the story – “he did an interview with me because he knew that I would listen, instead of sandbagging him.”
 Sometimes just providing a new viewpoint is enough to provide value to your fans (this also turned out to be one of Mixergy’s big traffic days).

-- When I interviewed Marcus Sheridan, The Sales Lion, he told me about how he jumps on controversial topics (that he has a genuine opinion about) to get more traffic. e.g., When pro-blogger Chris Brogan deleted all his Twitter followers, it caused a small uproar.
-Marcus voiced his opinion on his blog.
-See the mega-comments for how well Marcus rallies his readers around ideas.
+- When I interviewed Marcus Sheridan, The Sales Lion, he told me about how he jumps on controversial topics that he has a genuine opinion about to get more traffic.
+Example: When a popular blogger, Chris Brogan, deleted all his Twitter followers, it caused a small uproar.
+Marcus voiced his opinion on his blog and started a big conversation on the topic

 - My brother’s party rock band is made up of reformed heavy-metal dudes.
 They name all of their songs after girls.
 They produced a fun music video and got slammed by a major heavy-metal blog for being sell-outs.
 The result?
 Over 100,000 views for their video.

 - I contributed to the first issue of an early digital magazine for a client, Blueprint Entrepreneur.
 As part of my research, I asked Quora, “Programmers, what do you think when you hear ‘I just need a tech co-founder’?”A rage storm followed with 23,120 views, 45+ comments and marked as “one of the best conversations online” by one of the mods.
 All because the question struck an emotional chord.